EternityForest/KaithemAutomation/README.md

 -   Correctly attribute "And ninety-nine are with dreams content..." to a Ted Olson poem, not to Poe as the internet claims.
 -   FontAwesome and Fugue icon packs included
 -   Misc bugfixes

-### 0.59

--   Object inspector now handles weak references, weakvaluedicts, and objects with \_\_slots\_\_
--   Lighting module has changed to a new cue based system(Not compatible with the old one)
--   Fix python2 bug that prevented booting
--   Tweak mako autoformat options and log formatting

-### 0.58

--   Safer handling of tokens to resist timing attacks
--   Get rid of excessively tiny stack size that caused ocassional segfaults
--   Fix bug that caused annoying widget.js error messages
--   Switch to microsoft's monaco editor instead of CodeMirror
--   (SOMEWHAT BREAKING CHANGE) Users are now limited by default to 64k request HTTP bodies.
-You can allow users a larger limit on a per-group basis.
-Users with \_\_all\_permissions\_\_ have no such limit, and the limit is 4Gb in certain contexts for users with the permissions to edit pages or settings.
--   Increase maxrambytes in cherrypy.
-It should work slightly better on embedded systems now.
--   Add command line option --nosecurity 1 to disable all security(For testing and localhost only use)
--   Better template when creating new pages
--   (SOMEWHAT BREAKING CHANGE)Use Recur instead of recurrent to handle !times, greatly improving performance.
--   Add lighting control features in the modules library.

 License Terms
 =============